-This acoustic-based song was written over the course of a couple weeks in 2017 while on an extended stay in Beijing, China.
+This song was written over the course of a couple weeks in 2017 while on an extended stay in Beijing, China.
 I had recently heard of the tragic passing of two young people, the adult offspring of close friends.

 The recording is from February, 2021.